vechain/thor/tools/eth-tx-verify/README.md

 ### `nonce_too_low` every 0x02 RPC submit
 The tool fetches the initial nonce once at startup.
 If solo was restarted under txblast, the cached nonce is stale. txblast auto-recovers after 3 consecutive streaks — or just restart txblast.

-### No `eth-rpc` lines in Terminal 1
+### No `eth-rpc` lines in the log file
 Two causes:
-1. `--api-eth-rpc-enabled` missing → namespace not mounted, so no logger exists either.
+1. `--api-eth-rpc-log-file <path>` missing → namespace not mounted, so no logger exists either.
-2. `--verbosity 3` missing → logger emits at INFO, default level is higher.
+2. The path can't be opened (perm/dir missing) → thor exits at startup with `open eth-rpc log file [...]` — check stderr.

 ### DApp: MetaMask rejects "Add network"
 MetaMask requires `chainId` sent to `wallet_addEthereumChain` to match the RPC's `eth_chainId` exactly.
 The DApp fetches it live before adding, so a mismatch means your solo instance isn't the one serving `:8669`.
 Double-check the RPC URL in MetaMask settings.